Improving cancer specificity and efficacy of PV-based therapies

 | © Tom Holz (email@example.com)

 Our laboratory focuses on the development of novel strategies to treat cancer.
-We work on parvoviruses (PV), such as H-1PV and MVM, which are attractive agents for cancer therapy due to their apparent innocuousness in humans and their oncosuppressive properties (1).
+We work on parvoviruses (PV), such as H-1PV and MVM, which are attractive agents for cancer therapy due to their apparent innocuousness in humans and their oncosuppressive properties (1, 2).
 However, although parvoviruses replicate preferentially in cancer cells they can also infect normal tissues, and this sequesters a significant portion of the administered viral dose away from the tumor target.
 A second constrain is that these viruses are not always potent enough to arrest entirely tumour growth or cause a complete regression of neoplastic lesions.
-Using human papillomavirus (HPV) associated cervical carcinomas, pancreatic carcinomas and gliomas as tumour models we are modifying PV to develop a new generation of viral vectors with high onco-specificity and onco-toxicity.
-We adopt many different strategies to achieve this, from arming the virus with additional oncolytic molecules (2, 3) to developing chimeric viruses (4) or modifying their capsids for increased affinity to tumour cells (5).
-We are also designing new therapeutic protocols by combining oncolytic parvovirus with epigenetic modulators (manuscript in preparation).
+Using pancreatic carcinomas and gliomas as tumour models we are modifying PV to develop a new generation of viral vectors with high onco-specificity and onco-toxicity.
+We adopt many different strategies to achieve this, from arming the virus with additional oncolytic molecules (3, 4) to developing chimeric viruses (5) or modifying their capsids for increased affinity to tumour cells (6).
+We are also designing new therapeutic protocols by combining oncolytic PV with epigenetic modulators (7) or pro-apoptotic BH3 mimetics (unpublished results).

 Future Projects and Goals